-Owner/Developer, by submitting the application, shall certify as to their legal structure, and as to not being suspended, debarred, or excluded by HUD.
-Subsequent to the submittal of the application, any changes to the owner/developer's legal structure must receive HACSC's written approval, otherwise, HACSC reserves the right to withdraw its commitment.
+Owner/Developer, by submitting the application, shall certify as to their legal structure, and that they are not suspended, debarred, or excluded by HUD.
+After submittal of the application, any changes to the owner/developer's legal structure must receive HACSC's written approval.
+Otherwise, HACSC reserves the right to withdraw its conditional commitment of PBVs.